 "I don't believe in long engagements," he said against her fingers, looking at her sideways with a glint in his eyes.

-Jewell chuckled and pushed her fingers into his hair, drawing him down to her for a slow, deep kiss.
+"Neither do I." Jewell chuckled and pushed her fingers into his hair, drawing him down to her for a slow, deep kiss.